 Digital Maturity Framework

-The framework identifies seventeen competencies: the key aspects of digital maturity.
+The framework identifies 17 competencies: the key aspects of digital maturity.
 It also describes five levels for each of these competencies.

-You can use the framework by reading through and recognising where you are as an organisation, or by printing it out and using it in a workshop, giving people sticky dots to vote with.
+You can use the framework by reading through and recognising where you are as an organisation.

-For a record of where you are, and a set of tips for how to improve, we recommend doing the online assessment.
+For a record of where you are, and a set of tips for how to improve, everyone should complete the online assessment.

 01. Culture